I love how one simple letter transforms age to sage. A sage is someone who is venerated for the possession of wisdom, judgment and experience.

 Living with purpose does not stop when you reach a certain age.
 You have indeed experienced a life that holds meaning and value.
 Sharing it is very much a part of who you are.

-I hope you will join us for our upcoming interfaith panel discussion on how spirituality plays a role in cultivating and growing your sense of purpose and affirming your value within your own community.
-It is my hope that you will walk away from the conversation having gleaned some ways, rather they be big or small, that will help you in discovering and cultivating your own growing sense of purpose.
+We recently hosted a interfaith panel discussion on how spirituality plays a role in cultivating and growing your sense of purpose and affirming your value within your own community.
+During the course of the event, I believe we gleaned some ways, rather they be big or small, that help us in discovering and cultivating your own growing sense of purpose.

 Sherry Perry is Chaplain at Blakeford at Green Hills.